-I successfully completed, Buddhism and Modern Psychology course on the Coursera learning platform from Princeton University taught by professor Robert Wright.
+I completed, Buddhism and Modern Psychology course on the Coursera learning platform from Princeton University taught by professor Robert Wright.
 I highly recommend this course to either strengthen practice or build awareness.

 “Don’t think of Buddhism as some kind of narrow, closed-minded belief system.
 It isn’t.
 Buddhist doctrine is not a historical fabrication derived through imagination and mental speculation, but an accurate psychological explanation of the actual nature of the mind.”